 R. Bong Vergara is an Adjunct Assistant Professor at USC Suzanne Dworak-Peck School of Social Work.
 He currently teaches courses in policy practice and research.
 As a current member of the Asia Low Emission Development Strategies Partnership, the Climate Leadership Corps, and a Health Equity Ambassador for the American Psychological Association, he uses social work to solve problems in the overlap between human and planetary health, particularly the nexus of food, energy, and water systems.
-Through his tech firm, Young Moon, and nonprofit, CYPHER, he promotes the social equity interests of resource-poor communities in low emission development.
+Through his for-profit and nonprofit engagements he promotes the social equity interests of resource-poor communities in low emission development.
 He is passionate about a next-generation social work better equipped to lead change in the era of climate change and build wealth in the Information Age.
 He formerly taught at UCLA and The California Endowment Health Ex/Change Academy.
 He was the former co-chair of the California Mental Health Services Act Multicultural Coalition (CMMC), a component of the California Reducing Disparities Project (CRDP).
 He has published a number of policy briefs and agency reports on poverty, community health, and community engagement.
 He has provided testimony to a number of state-level mental health and public health meetings and committee hearings, and also presented briefings before a number of national convenings, hearings and conferences, including the Subcommittee on Populations of the National Committee on Vital and Health Statistics.
 He earned his undergraduate and graduate degrees in Social Welfare and Asian American Studies from UCLA.
 He is currently a doctoral student at University of Southern California Suzanne Dworak-Peck School of Social Work.

 University of California, Los Angeles: MSW, Social Welfare 2001